neyaznafiz/web-automation/README.md

   PASS="Your GitHub password"
   ```

-- Open the terminal in this file path and run `yarn scrap` or 'npm scrap'
+- Open the terminal in this file path and run `yarn scrap` or `npm run scrap`